k2view-academy/K2View-Academy/articles/27_auditing/03_persistence_strategy.md

 ### How Can I Define A New Persistence Strategy?

 In order to define a new persistency strategy, create your own persistency strategy class.
-Alternatively, you can start from the sample class **com.k2view.external.fabric.audit.persistencies.SamplePersist** provided as part of the Fabric installation and modify it according to your needs.
+Alternatively, you can start with the sample class **com.k2view.external.fabric.audit.persistencies.SamplePersist** provided as part of the Fabric installation and modify it as needed.

-In case of your own class, it must be created under the **com.k2view.external.fabric.audit.persistencies** folder and it should implement the **com.k2view.external.fabric.audit.filters.AuditBeanPersistence** interface.
+In case of your own class, it must be created under the **com.k2view.external.fabric.audit.persistencies** folder and should implement the **com.k2view.external.fabric.audit.filters.AuditBeanPersistence** interface.

-Build artifacts by doing the same steps as described [in the Filtering Strategy article](02_filtering_strategy.md).
-Then, do the following:
+Build the artifacts using the same steps as described [in the Filtering Strategy article](02_filtering_strategy.md).
+Then, perform the following actions:

 1. Update the **config.ini** file with the full path of the class in the **AUDIT_PERSISTENCE_STRATEGY** parameter.
 For example:

    ~~~
    AUDIT_PERSISTENCE_STRATEGY = com.k2view.external.fabric.audit.persistencies.SamplePersist